49ers beat Cowboys 19-12 to advance to NFC title game

 Dak Prescott threw two interceptions and Brett Maher missed his fifth extra point of the postseason when his attempt was blocked.
 He later made two field goals.

-The Cowboys had a shot when they took over at their own 18 with 2:59 remaining, trailing 19-12 after Robbie Gould’s fourth field goal of the game capped a nearly eight-minute drive.
+The Cowboys still had a shot late when they took over at their own 18 with 2:59 remaining, trailing 19-12 after Robbie Gould’s fourth field goal of the game capped a nearly eight-minute drive.

 But Prescott threw two straight incompletions and was sacked on third down.
 Coach Mike McCarthy opted to punt on fourth-and-10 with all three timeouts left.

-Rookie Brock Purdy started the next drive with a 16-yard completion to George Kittle and San Francisco didn’t give the ball back to Dallas until there were 45 seconds left at the 6.
-Dallas never got close from there.
+Purdy started the next drive with a 16-yard completion to Kittle and San Francisco didn’t give the ball back to Dallas until there were 45 seconds left.
+The Cowboys took over at their 6 and never got close from there.

+“I like to be in those positions,” Prescott said.
+“We just weren’t able to get anything going.”

+Purdy, the last pick in the draft last April, improved to 7-0 as a starter since replacing an injured Jimmy Garoppolo early in Week 13.

 The NFL’s top two scoring teams over the past 13 weeks had trouble getting going as the defenses led by All-Pros Nick Bosa of San Francisco and Micah Parsons of Dallas controlled the play.

-The Niners turned two interceptions in the first half by Prescott into field goals by Robbie Gould and led 9-6 at the half.
+The Niners picked off Prescott twice in the first half, turned those into field goals by Gould and led 9-6 at the break.

 The Cowboys scored the only TD of the first half with Prescott connecting with tight end Dalton Schultz for the third time this postseason.
 But Maher’s low extra-point attempt was blocked by Samson Ebukam.